jonathansharman/rl/docs/magic.md

 Possible nouns:

+- Character properties
   - Health
     - This and other nouns could have built-in numerical variants, e.g. 3 health.
 If there are additional numerical modifiers, they would multiply.
+  - Mana
+- Status effects
   - Poison
 - Fire
+- [buff/debuff name]
 - [monster name]
 - [item name]
 - [tile name]